kamikazeSlayers/architectural-katas-2022/README.md

 - [Architectural Views](./architectural-views/) - contains detailed architectural views with supporting documentation for every component.
 - [Images](./images) - contains architecture diagrams and other supporting images.
 - [Requirements](./requirements/) - contains the requirements and architecture characteristics considered.

+## Tools Used
+- [Lucid Chart](https://lucid.app/) - We used Lucid Chart for creating all of our architecture diagrams.